Cystic Acne Treatment

 - Stress.
 Stress can make acne worse

 Cystic acne treatment will take into account all lifestyle, diet and age factors including hormone status.
 Functional medicine tests will be used to understand the root causes of your skin issues and identify any imbalances.
-Then a tailored plan will be created utilising natural medicine licensed by the UK Government in order to resolve the root issues and allow the skin to heal.
+Then a tailored plan will be created utilising non pharmaceutical medicine licensed by the UK Government in order to resolve the root issues and allow the skin to heal.

 Complementary therapies for acne vulgaris.
 Cochrane Database Syst Rev. 2015 Jan 19;1:CD009436. doi: 10.1002/14651858.CD009436.pub2.PMID: 25597924 Free PMC article.
 Review.